TomiEbun/Amazon-Best-Selling-Books-Analysis/README.md

 The scrapped data contains the following columns:

-1.Title: the title of the book
+1. Title: the title of the book

 2. Genre: this is the category or type of book (Fiction or Non-Fiction)